Northern Territories Issue

-(6) As a result of negotiations to date, both Japan and Russia have agreed to resolve the issue of the attribution of the Four Northern Islands and to conclude a peace treaty, and have continued vigorous negotiations.
-The Russian side also states that it continues to pursue a solution on the demarcation of an internationally recognized national border that is acceptable to both countries.
+- As a result of negotiations to date, both Japan and Russia have agreed to resolve the issue of the attribution of the Four Northern Islands and to conclude a peace treaty, and have continued vigorous negotiations.
+The Russian side has also stated that it continues to pursue a solution on the demarcation of an internationally recognized national border that is acceptable to both countries.

-(1) The Northern Territories are inherent territories of Japan that continues to be illegally occupied by Russia.
+- The Northern Territories are an inherent territory of Japan that continues to be illegally occupied by Russia.
 The Government of the United States of America has also consistently supported Japan's position.

-(2) In order to solve this issue and to conclude a peace treaty as soon as possible, Japan has energetically continued negotiations with Russia on the basis of the agreements and documents created by the two sides so far, such as the Japan-Soviet Joint Declaration of 1956, the Tokyo Declaration of 1993, the Irkutsk Statement of 2001 and the Japan-Russia Action Plan of 2003.
+- In order to solve this issue and to conclude a peace treaty as soon as possible, Japan has energetically continued negotiations with Russia on the basis of the agreements and documents created by the two sides so far.

-(3) Japan's position is that if the attribution of the Northern Territories to Japan is confirmed, Japan is prepared to respond flexibly to the timing and manner of their actual return.
-In addition, since Japanese citizens who once lived in the Northern Territories were forcibly displaced by Joseph Stalin, Japan is ready to forge a settlement with the Russian government so that the Russian citizens living there will not experience the same tragedy.
-In other words, after the return of the islands to Japan, Japan intends to respect the rights, interests and wishes of the Russian current residents on the islands.
+- Japan's position is that if the attribution of the Northern Territories to Japan is confirmed, Japan is prepared to respond flexibly to the timing and manner of their actual return.
+After the return of the islands to Japan, Japan intends to respect the rights, interests and wishes of the Russian current residents on the islands.

 (Reference) History and Current Status of the Negotiations toward the Conclusion of a Japan-Russia Peace Treaty